Ninoy Aquino: Political career

 Aquino gained an early familiarity with Philippine politics, as he was born into one of the Philippines' political and landholding clans.
 His grandfather served under President Aguinaldo, and his father held office under Presidents Quezon and Jose P. Laurel.
-As a consequence, Aquino was able to be elected mayor when he was 23 years old.
-Five years later, he was elected the nation's youngest vice governor at 27 (the record was surpassed by Bongbong Marcos at 22 in 1980).
+As a consequence, he became mayor of Concepcion in 1955 at the age of 23.
+Five years later, he was elected the nation's youngest vice governor at 27 (the record was later surpassed by Bongbong Marcos at 22 in 1980).
 Two years later, he became governor of Tarlac province in 1961 and then secretary-general of the Liberal Party in 1966.

 In 1968, during his first year as senator, Aquino alleged that Marcos was on the road to establishing "a garrison state" by "ballooning the armed forces budget," saddling the defense establishment with "overstaying generals" and "militarizing our civilian government offices."

 Aquino became known as a constant critic of the Marcos regime, as his flamboyant rhetoric had made him a darling of the media.
 His most polemical speech, "A Pantheon for Imelda", was delivered on February 10, 1969.
 He assailed the Cultural Center, the first project of First Lady Imelda Marcos as extravagant, and dubbed it "a monument to shame" and labelled its designer "a megalomaniac, with a penchant to captivate".
 By the end of the day, the country's broadsheets had blared that he labelled the President's wife, his cousin Paz's former ward, and a woman he had once courted, "the Philippines' Eva Peron".
 President Marcos is said to have been outraged and labelled Aquino "a congenital liar".
 The First Lady's friends angrily accused Aquino of being "ungallant".
 These so-called "fiscalization" tactics of Aquino quickly became his trademark in the Senate.